Calcium borate

 Calcium borate is a borate salt of calcium with the molecular formula Ca_{3}(BO_{3})_{2}.
 It can be prepared by reacting calcium metal with boric acid.
 The resulting precipitate is calcium borate.
 A hydrated form occurs naturally as the minerals colemanite, nobleite and priceite.

+Use

-One of its uses is as a binder in some grades of hexagonal boron nitride for hot pressing.
-Other uses include flame retardant in epoxy molding compounds, a ceramic flux in some ceramic glazes, reactive self-sealing binders in hazardous waste management, additive for insect-resistant polystyrene, fertilizer, and production of boron glasses.
+Calcium borate is used as a binder in some grades of hexagonal boron nitride for hot pressing.

+Other uses include as a flame retardant in epoxy molding compounds, a ceramic flux in some ceramic glazes, reactive self-sealing binders in hazardous waste management, additive for insect-resistant polystyrene, fertilizer, and in the production of boron glasses.

-Also it used as a main source of boron oxide in the manufacturing of ceramic frits that used in the ceramic glaze or ceramic engobe for wall and floor ceramic tiles.
+It is used as a main source of boron oxide in the manufacturing of ceramic frits used in ceramic glaze or ceramic engobe for wall and floor ceramic tiles.